New Jersey Route 133

 The plans for the original bypass of Hightstown originated in 1929, when locals looked for a way to remove traffic from downtown.
-The New Jersey State Legislature followed up in 1938 by designating a new spur off of State Highway Route 31 (then part of U.S. Route 206 or US 206), State Highway Route 31A as a freeway from Princeton to the Jersey Shore.
-During the 1970s, the highway proposed as Route 92 gained momentum, running from Princeton (at Interstate 95's proposed Somerset Freeway) all the way to Route 33 at Hightstown.
+The New Jersey State Legislature followed up in 1938 by designating a new spur off of State Highway Route 31 (then part of U.S. Route 206 [US 206]), State Highway Route 31A as a freeway from Princeton to the Jersey Shore.
+During the 1970s, the highway proposed as Route 92 gained momentum, running from Princeton (at I-95's proposed Somerset Freeway) all the way to Route 33 at Hightstown.
 However, after several setbacks, Route 92 was moved northward in 1988 and the bypass was truncated to a short portion of highway bypassing Hightstown.
-Construction on the new US$57 million Route 133 commenced on September 20, 1996, by Schiavone Construction Company and was completed and opened on November 30, 1999.
+Construction on the new $57 million Route 133 commenced on September 20, 1996, and was completed and opened on November 30, 1999.